d12frosted/elpa-mirror/stable-melpa/xah-find-readme.txt

    ; more regex here. regex is matched against file full path ])

-to customize the color for matched text, call `customize-group' and then give xah-find.

 USE CASE

 To give a idea what file size, number of files, are practical, here's my typical use pattern: